hcornelison/cooks/_recipes/pumpkin-cheesecake.md

 ingredients:

-- Nonstick cooking spray
+- Nonstick Cooking Spray
-- 1/2 c. pecan halves
+- 1/2 Cups Pecan Halves
-- 14 graham crackers (full sheets)
+- 14 Graham Crackers (full sheets)
-- 3 tbsp. granulated sugar
+- 3 Tablespoons Granulated Sugar
-- 1/2 tsp. salt
+- 1/2 teaspoon Salt
-- 1/2 cup butter
+- 1/2 Cup Butter

-- 4 8 Ounce blocks of cream cheese, softened
+- 4 8 ounce blocks Cream Sheese, softened
-- 1/2 Cup granulated sugar
+- 1/2 Cup Granulated Sugar
-- 1 /2 Cup packed light brown sugar
+- 1 /2 Cup Light Brown Sugar, packed
-- 4 Large eggs
+- 4 Large Eggs
-- 1 15 Ounce can pumpkin puree
+- 15 ounce Can Pumpkin Puree
-- 1/3 Cup sour cream
+- 1/3 Cup Sour Cream
-- 1 Tbsp vanilla extract
+- 1 Tablespoon Vanilla Extract
-- 1 1/2 Tbsp cornstarch
+- 1 1/2 Tablespoons Cornstarch
-- 1/4 Tsp salt
+- 1/4 teaspoon Salt
-- 1 Tsp ground cinnamon
+- 1 teaspoon Ground Cinnamon
-- 1/2 Tsp ground ginger
+- 1/2 teaspoon Ground Ginger
-- 1/4 Tsp ground nutmeg
+- 1/4 teaspoon Ground Nutmeg
-- 1/4 Tsp ground cardamom
+- 1/4 teaspoon Ground Cardamom
-- Chopped pecans, caramel sauce and/or whipped cream, to garnish
+- Chopped Pecans, Caramel sauce and/or Whipped Cream, for garnish

 directions:
 - Preheat the oven to 350˚.
 Wrap the bottom of a 9-inch springform pan with two layers of aluminum foil, allowing the foil to come a couple inches up the sides of the pan.
 (This prevents water from seeping into the pan while the cheesecake cooks in a water bath.)
 Lightly coat the inside of the pan with cooking spray.